View additional articles on Cervelo Cycles bike models here.

-While Cervelo was a little late to the game when it came to introducing a dirt capable adventure road bike line, they came in with a bang when they did for the 2016 season.
+While Cervelo was a little late to the game when it came to introducing a dirt capable endurance road bike line, they came in with a bang when they did for the 2016 season.
 The Cervelo C3 and C5 took the engineering concepts from the established and very well regarded R series bikes and tweaked them to work as well as possible on a bike that is capable of accepting wider tires and is designed to be ridden on dirt or pavement roads.
 Cervelo Cycles has always made race capable performance oriented bikes.
 So, while the Cervelo C series bikes don’t accept tires that measure over 34mm in width (when mounted), you can put a fairly wide tread on a C bike and take advantage of that same snappy and refined ride that has made the R series bikes so popular.
 The Cervelo C bikes also provide a frame geometry with a little less reach and stack than the other Cervelo road bikes in most sizes.
 This means that there are Cervelo models that cover a broader range of riders than ever in terms of fit.

 The Cervelo C series of bikes is more than just disc brakes, wider tires and a little different fit though.
 The layup of the frame and the handling based variables of the frame are engineered specifically for the needs of a rider travelling at a real variety of speeds on different surfaces.
 A bottom bracket that is about 1cm lower than other Cervelo road bikes helps lower the center of gravity on the Cervelo C3 and C5 is combined with more relaxed headtube angles and long stays to maximize stability.
 The entire design of all C Series bikes is also disc brake specific and includes forward thinking thru axle design and flat mount brakes.
-The Cervelo C-Series bikes are arguably Cervelo’s most versatile road bikes and they are very well suited for exploring backroads and main roads alike.
+The Cervelo C-Series bikes are arguably Cervelo’s most versatile road bikes.
+They are very well suited for exploring backroads and main roads alike.

 “P” Bikes by Cervelo Cycles: